-This quick and easy lunch recipe is not only delicious but it’s also packed with healthy food.
-Layers of lettuce, tomatoes, beans, and more go into this Taco Salad in a Jar.
+This quick and easy lunch recipe is not only delicious but it’s also packed with healthy foods.
+Layers of lettuce, tomatoes, veggies, beans, and more go into this Taco Salad in a Jar.

 Taco Salad in a jar with a classic ranch dressing

-You can easily cut and prepare all the layers ahead of time, then the assembly of the salad in a jar goes super quick.
-Since I work at home, it’s also nice to have lunch ready to eat.
+You can easily cut and prepare all the layers ahead of time, then the assembly of the salad in a jar goes quickly.

 Taco Salad in a Jar ingredients

 You can certainly put whatever ingredients you like in your Taco Salad.
-I used salsa, lettuce, tomatoes, black beans, homemade corn salsa (we canned it last Fall), Taco Meat (I like to use the slow cooker), shredded cheese, and tortilla strips for a little crunch.
+We used salsa, lettuce, tomatoes, black beans, homemade corn salsa (we canned it last Fall), Taco Meat (I like to use the slow cooker), shredded cheese, and tortilla strips for a little crunch.
+You can also just crumble some tortilla chips or corn chips on top.

 Tasty Taco Salad

-Salsa, Dressing, and juicy vegetables like tomatoes perform well at the end of the jar.
-Due to this action, you can avoid over-moisturizing the remaining salad.
-The crushed tortilla chips must be added just before the lettuce for the same reason.
-They won’t get wet if you place them near the top.
-Mason jar lunches are excellent for dining on the go almost anywhere because they are quick, practical, ready to eat, and accessible.
+Mason jar lunches are excellent for dining on the go almost anywhere because they are quick, practical, and ready to eat.
 They are a great lunch option because they can be prepared ahead of time.
+Just remember to bring your fork!

 Print